vidjil/vidjil/doc/user.md

     Assignment to the [19 known major subsets](https://www.ncbi.nlm.nih.gov/pubmed/22415752) of stereotyped antigen receptor sequences for CLL

-### Sequence Feature
+### Sequence Features

-The analysis software can sometime provide positions of genes or specific regions that can be highlighted using this menu.
+Depending on the analysis software and on its configuration, there can be positions of genes or specific regions of interest that can be highlighted.
-The content of his menu depends on the analysis software(and parameter) used but usually contains at least the following genes/regions
+The sequence feature `☰` menu usually contains at least the following genes/regions:

-  - V/D/J Genes
+  - V/D/J genes
   - CDR3 position

-### Sequence Feature `IMGT`
+### IMGT Sequence Features

-Same as Sequence Feature but this time the information that can be displayed are provided by IMGT/V-QUEST online analysis software.
+The `☰ IMGT` menu further allows to select features provided by IMGT/V-QUEST:

-  - V/D/J Genes
+  - V/D/J genes
-  - FR1/FR2/FR3
+  - FR1/FR2/FR3/FR4
   - CDR1/CDR2/CDR3

-It is required to use the refresh button after adding new clones to the selection to avoid overloading the IMGT servers that provide us this feature.
+To avoid overloading the IMGT servers that provide us this feature, after adding new clones to the selection, one has to click on the refresh `↻` button to request the features for the new sequences.

 # The sample database and the server